github-vet/bots/README.md

 bots contains two bots, vetbot and trackbot.

 vetbot automates the analysis of large quantities of Golang code stored in GitHub repositories.
-It is a special-purpose bot built to gather a large suite of examples of the well-known [range loop capture error](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable) found "in the wild".
+It is a special-purpose bot built to gather a large suite of examples of the well-known [range loop capture error](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable) found "in the wild". trackbot tracks community contributions to issues raised by vetbot.

 Range-loop capture is the reason this code prints `4, 4, 4, 4,` instead of what you might expect.